Extended Project Qualification (AQA)

 – How far has the legacy of post-World War II fashion been interpreted in the work of contemporary designers (designing and making a dress)

-The project starts after the AS exams in the summer term of Year 12 and should be completed and submitted by February of Year 13 (deadlines will be published).
+The project starts in the summer term of Year 12 and should be completed and submitted by February of Year 13 (deadlines will be published).
 Students work with a supervisor who supports them through the research process, although the emphasis of this project is on independent research.

 The skills, knowledge and understanding developed through the investigation are highly valued by universities and students might use this project in their UCAS personal statement, at interview stage for higher education and to support their personal aspirations and career development.